WSTR (band): Formation and SKRWD EP (2015)

-Red, Green or Inbetween (2016-2017)
+Red, Green Or Inbetween (2016-2017)

 In early 2016, the band was included in Kerrang!s Class of 2016 list.
-They played at the Less Than Three Festival in Derby and opened for Neck Deep on the European leg of their World Tour, with Creeper.
+Drummer Kieren McVeigh was replaced by Conor O'Hare, with McVeigh being informed that the band would be moving on without him by their manager.
+WSTR then played a headline show in London with Homebound and Six Time Champion, followed by the Less Than Three Festival in Derby, and opened for Neck Deep on the European leg of their World Tour, with Creeper.
 Later in July, they played the 2000Trees Festival at Upcote Farm in Cheltenham, Gloucestershire.
 They released a single, "Lonely Smiles", from their upcoming album in September.

 In support of the first album, the band went on its first headlining tour, "The Inbetween Tour", from October to November 2016, with support from Milestones, also playing at the Slam Dunk Festival.
 During this time, the band recorded an acoustic version of the album's second single, "Footprints", which was made available on a "name your price" basis on their Bandcamp page.
 They additionally opened for Roam on a UK/Ireland tour in support of the album, Backbone, and released a third single, "Featherweight".
+The band also replaced drummer Conor O'Hare with Andy Makin (becoming an official member before their following tour).

-On 20 January 2017, the band released its first full-length album, Red, Green or Inbetween.
-They then supported Seaway on a UK tour, with The Gospel Youth, and returned to Slam Dunk later that summer.
+On 20 January 2017, WSTR released its first full-length album, Red, Green or Inbetween.
+Shortly after, the band announced lead guitarist Kieran Alder's departure due to personal differences, being replaced by Jason Blackburn.
+The band then supported Seaway on a UK tour, with The Gospel Youth, and returned to Slam Dunk later that summer.
 WSTR also played at the Truck Festival at Hill Farm in Oxfordshire, the Reading and Leeds Festivals, the Deadbolt Festival in Manchester and the 2Q Festival in Lincoln, as well as opening for With Confidence on an Australian tour.
+Lead guitarist Jason Blackburn then left the band before the band's final tour of the year, with the band remaining as a four-piece live thereafter.